edinapieceofcake/powerplay-state/README.md

     * Very large improvement on Control Hub; up to ~2x faster with small (e.g. 6 byte) reads
     * Not as apparent on Expansion Hubs connected to a phone
 * Update/refresh build infrastructure
-    * Update to 'androidx' support library from 'com.android.support:appcompat', which is end-of-life
+    * Update to 'androidx' support edu.edina.opmodes.library from 'com.android.support:appcompat', which is end-of-life
     * Update targetSdkVersion and compileSdkVersion to 28
     * Update Android Studio's Android plugin to latest
     * Fix reported build timestamp in 'About' screen